DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Baseline Methods

-We explore four types of methods for benchmarking the deepfake realism assessment performance on our new dataset, i.e., hand-crafted feature based, deep feature based, finetuning based, and VLM based methods.
-The first two kinds only train a regression model on hand-crafted or pretrained deep features.
-The third kind finetunes some pretrained backbone models for better adaption on the new task, and the last kind adopts recent large vision language models.
-The methods we evaluate in this work are listed in Table \ref{tab_methods}.
-For some feature-based methods with high dimensional features, we adopt an additional feature selection step to achieve better performance \cite{Tu2021UGC-VQA:Content}.
-The finetuning based methods are from our previous competition top-3 solutions \cite{Peng2023DFGC-VRA:Assessment}.
-VLM based methods are mostly from recent IQA/VQA literature, and we also introduce a new method called DA-CLIP by adapting CLIP for description alignment.
-In the following, we elaborate on these methods in more details.
+Apart from the proposed DA-CLIP method, we explore four types of baseline methods for benchmarking the deepfake photorealism assessment performance.
+They are hand-crafted feature based, deep feature based, finetuning based, and VLM based methods.
+The first two kinds only train a regression model on these features, as detailed in \cite{Sun2023VisualVideos}.
+The third kind finetunes some pretrained models for better adaption on the new task.
+The last kind adopts recent large vision language models for IQA and VQA.
+The methods we evaluate are summarized in Table \ref{tab_methods}.
+These baseline methods are briefly discussed in the Related Work \ref{sec-Related-IQA}, and we elaborate on some implementation details in the following.
+For complete understanding of these methods, we refer to their original papers.